Self-Compassion: How to Be Kinder to Yourself

 What self-compassion actually is

 Kristin Neff, the researcher who first measured it, describes three parts working together: self-kindness (talking to yourself gently instead of with contempt), common humanity (remembering that struggling is part of being human, not a personal defect), and mindfulness (seeing the hard feeling clearly without drowning in it).
-Her research links the trait to lower anxiety and greater resilience (Neff, 2003).

 A self-compassion break you can copy